Doctor of Pharmacy

 Program year: Class of 2027

-Undergrad: Southern Oregon University, Bachelor’s of science in Chemistry with a minor in Biology
+Undergrad: Southern Oregon University, Bachelor of Science in Chemistry with a minor in Biology

 Why did you choose WSU?